-

 Before submitting, please carefully review our author guidelines to ensure that your work meets our standards.
 Following these guidelines will improve readability during the review process and help speed up the article review and proofreading process.

 Manuscripts should be written in Microsoft Word.
-You can download the Manuscript Submission Template and Cover Letter to prepare your manuscript.
+You can download the Manuscript Submission Template or Latex Template and Cover Letter to prepare your manuscript.

 Submission Preparation Checklist